DatGreekChick/personal/README.md

 ## React Google Recaptcha

 I have implemented a form on `/contact` that populates any submissions into a Google doc for simplicity.
 The Google recaptcha library helps verify a human's (online) humanity so as to prevent bots from submitting information into the doc.

+## Testing

+For testing, switch to the `testing` branch, which has my css import statements commented out in my various components.